raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 ## Display an image

-You can display a picture on the Sense HAT's LED matrix.
+You can display a picture on the Astro Pi's LED matrix.

 ![Astronaut](images/astronaut-pic.png)